Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 A green result does not prove shadow usage is impossible.
 It means the current footprint appears more governable than the other states and still needs discipline to stay that way.

-Green and amber results usually need baseline visibility, inventory, and gap analysis first, which sit in ACT Tier 1.
-Severe red states need formal governance, evidence, and response controls, which sit in ACT Tier 2.
+Green and amber results usually need baseline visibility, inventory, and gap analysis first, which sit in AI Controls Starter.
+Severe red states need formal governance, evidence, and response controls, which sit in AI Controls Professional.

 Where to go next